Hospital chain attack part of ongoing cybersecurity concerns

 While CommonSpirit Health confirmed it experienced an “IT security issue” earlier this week, the company has remained mum when pressed for more details about the scope of the attack.
-The health system giant has 140 hospitals in 21 states and as of Thursday, it's still unknown how many of its 1,000 care sites that serve 20 million Americans were affected.
+The health system giant has 140 hospitals in 21 states.
+As of Thursday, it's still unknown how many of its 1,000 care sites that serve 20 million Americans were affected.

 Despite the lingering questions, the incident underscores the growing concerns surrounding ransomware attacks on health care systems with patient care at stake.

-In Tacoma, Washington, Mark Kellogg told KING-TV that his wife, Kathy, had been scheduled to get a cancerous tumor on her tongue removed on Monday, but the procedure was put off several days due to the cyberattack.
+In Tacoma, Washington, Mark Kellogg told KING-TV that his wife, Kathy, had been scheduled to get a cancerous tumor on her tongue removed on Monday, but the procedure was put off several days because of the cyberattack.
 Virginia Mason Franciscan Health's parent company is CommonSpirit Health.

 People are also reading…